nus-cs2113-AY2122S1/ip/docs/README.md

 ### Mark task as Done: ```done```
 Mark the specified task in the tasklist with an X, signifying that it's done.
-The done command must only be accompanied by the index of the task in the tasklist .
+The done command must be accompanied by an `index` of the specified task in the tasklist .
 Format: `` done <index> ``

 Example